Vivian-Tung/sudoku-vocabulary-app/UserStories.md

   - Example:
     - On the main menu of the app, there is a 'Word List' button.
-If pressed, it takes the user to a new menu of which there is another 'Practice' button where if pressed, the user can view all the native words and their respective translation of the language being learned.
+If pressed, it takes the user to a new menu of which there is another 'Practice' button.

+    - When the user presses the 'Practice' button, the user can view all the native words and their respective translation of the language being learned.

 - As a novice user, I want there to be a stopwatch timer so that I can see how long it takes for me to solve the sudoku.